michael-haerle/OLS_Regression_Challenge/README.md

 ## <a name="project_description"></a>Project Description:
 Using the data science pipeline to practice with regression.
 In this repository you will find everything you need to replicate this project.
-This project is a OLS regression challenge that uses key features of cancer mortality rate and uses them to predict it with the least amount of error.
+This project is a OLS regression challenge that finds key features of lung cancer mortality rate and uses them to predict it with the least amount of error.

 [[Back to top](#top)]